ottokokstein/ottokokstein.github.io/src/subtitles.md

 In the new window, make sure that the `Bink 1` file format (AKA `.bik`) is selected and that the `Compress audio` checkbox is **unchecked** (When left checked, the generated `.bik` file will have just static noise instead of the original audio, not sure why this is).
 After that, press `Bink`, as shown in the image below:

 ![Instructions visualization](images/subtitles_rvt2.png)

+Note that this step may take up to several tens of minutes or even hours if the video is especially long (> 10 min).

+### 7. Add sound from `.wav` to `.bik` using Rad Video Tools